• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 Event Schedule

-• 30 March - Pre-conference Masterclasses
+• 30 March - Pre-conference Masterclass

 • 31 March - Conference Day One